seek4science/seek-documentation/tech/other-distributions.md

 found under the menu *Edit*, *Profile Preferences* and then under the tab *Title and Command*.

-# Installing SEEK for Mac OS X
+## Installing SEEK for Mac OS

 *Though you can run Seek on Mac OS, you might encounter random issues and need to do several adaptations, some listed below.
 Some versions of several Ruby Gems are not fully functional or cannot be installed on Mac OS.
 It is thus strongly recommended to install Seek in a virtual machine, preferably running Ubuntu.*

-## Catalina
+### Catalina

-This section will guide you to install prerequisite packages, for other steps please read the main [Install Guide](install.html)
+This section will guide you to install prerequisite packages, for other steps please read the main [Install Guide](install)

-You will need first to install Fink and MacPorts, two package manager tools for Mac OS X. Most of the packages will be installed by Finks, while some will be installed by MacPorts Follow this link to install Fink: http://www.finkproject.org/download/index.php?phpLang=en and for MacPorts: https://www.macports.org/install.php
+You will need first to install Fink and MacPorts, two package manager tools for Mac OS.
+Most of the packages will be installed by Finks, while some will be installed by MacPorts Follow this link to install Fink: http://www.finkproject.org/download/index.php?phpLang=en and for MacPorts: https://www.macports.org/install.php